wp-plugins/publish-to-schedule/readme.txt

 Donate link: http://www.palpitedigital.com/colabore-donate/

-Write and not worry about scheduling posts, keeping the periodicity for your readers and not losing time finding out next date to publish.
+Write and not worry about scheduling posts, keeping the periodicity for your readers and not wast time finding out next date to publish.

 == Description ==